 — Isa (@isaguor) April 22, 2020

-Update: The Duke and Duchess of Cambridge thanked the public for the wishes they received on Prince Louis’ birthday and shared this one more picture where Louis had finally did what he wanted to do, paint his face in the rainbow.
+Update: The Duke and Duchess of Cambridge thanked the public for the wishes they received on Prince Louis’ birthday and shared this one more picture where Louis had finally done what he wanted to do, paint his face in the rainbow.

-In other news, the Duke and Duchess of Cambridge have launched corona crisis service Our Frontline – that offers round-the-clock one-to-one support, by call or text, from trained volunteers, plus resources, tips and ideas to support the frontline community’s mental health during the challenging weeks and months that lie ahead due to the worldwide pandemic of COVID-19.
-The Project is a partnership between the Royal Foundation, Shout UK, Mind Charity, Hospice UK and Samaritans.
+In other news, the Duke and Duchess of Cambridge have launched corona crisis service Our Frontline – that offers round-the-clock one-to-one support, by call or text, from trained volunteers, plus resources, tips, and ideas to support the frontline community’s mental health during the challenging weeks and months that lie ahead due to the worldwide pandemic of COVID-19.
+The Project is a partnership between the Royal Foundation, Shout UK, Mind Charity, Hospice UK, and Samaritans.
 In the statement released by the Palace, Prince William said,

 Over the past few weeks, millions of frontline workers across the UK have put their physical and mental health on the line to protect us all during the Coronavirus pandemic.Every day they confront traumatic situations at the same time as having to contend with their own worries about the risks to themselves and their families.
 That takes a real toll, and as I’ve seen for myself through my work with the Air Ambulance, without the right support at the right time the challenges they face will only be greater.
 Catherine and I, together with The Royal Foundation, will do all we can to support Our Frontline.
 This work will be our top priority for the months ahead.

-Duchess has also written a letter of support to her patronages EACH.
+The Duchess has also written a letter of support to her patronages EACH.

 The next few days are going to be celebratory days for the Cambridge family.
-The Duke and Duchess of Cambridge are celebrating their 09th Wedding Anniversary on April 29th that is next Wednesday.
+The Duke and Duchess of Cambridge are celebrating their 09th Wedding Anniversary on April 29th which is next Wednesday.
 Princess Charlotte is turning 5 on May 02nd so we can expect at least one more round of family pictures next week.